ppecheux/url-hostname/README.md

 #### is_relative_to(\*other)
-Wether or not this Host is relative to other
+Whether or not this Host is relative to other

 * **Returns**

-    wether this Host is relative to other
+    whether this Host is relative to other